 Regardless of age, income, education, culture, race, or background, we are all conditioned to notice what’s different.
 That’s just one more reason to focus on being “different from,” instead of “better than” competitors – betterness is subjective, differentiation is objective.
 Brands and individuals should focus on communicating their differences, not similarities.

-Performing periodic, top-to-bottom audits of restaurant marketing objectives, strategies, and activities pays off in the long term.
+Performing periodic, top-to-bottom audits of marketing objectives, strategies, and activities pays off in the long term.
 However, it can be difficult to narrow the focus.
 Those who perform marketing audits shouldn’t just be able to answer “What are we doing?” but also “What should we stop doing?” and “What will we need to do in the future?”
 You can learn more about how we can help here.